Changissnz/selfinterest/README.md

 should not be interpreted strictly in a biological or visual sense, for as already elaborated on, the associations of social significance and inferred truths that can be attached to a human being are what influences another human being's perception of them, this their "innate appearance".

+## More on philosophies of self-interest #58

+One of the perks of civilization is that there are more opportunities for human beings to project their images without use of violence.